 Past due/arrearages are not a Crisis situation unless they would result in termination of services.
-To ensure applicants with active termination notices or disconnected service can receive Crisis grants, past due balances or accounts enrolled in a payment plan can't be used to determine Crisis need.
+To ensure applicants with active termination notices or disconnected service can receive Crisis grants, past due balances or accounts enrolled in a payment plan cannot be used to determine Crisis need.
+DHS has committed to allowing termination notices sent on or after February 1 as proof of Crisis.
+DHS must comply with federal law at 42 U.S.C. § 8622 for the definition of an "emergency" and an "energy crisis."